SneaksAndData/nexus/README.md

 ### Scheduler

-Scheduler is what makes it possible to run algorithms through Crystal.
+Scheduler is what makes it possible to run algorithms through Nexus.
 Each scheduler has a public API that can be used to submit runs and retrieve results.
 Moreover, each scheduler holds a separate virtual queue that it uses to process incoming requests.
 Nexus relies on load balancer using round-robin algorithm when distributing requests between scheduler pods, so a horizontal autoscaler can be used to the maximum efficiency.

 ## Usage